intel/meta-acrn/docs/getting-started.md

 #### SOS

-To switch to linux-intel-acrn-sos LTS 5.4 kernel (default), in 'local.conf' replace with the following lines:
+To switch to linux-intel-acrn-sos LTS 5.10 kernel, in 'local.conf' replace with the following lines:
 ```
 PREFERRED_PROVIDER_virtual/kernel = "linux-intel-acrn-sos"
-PREFERRED_VERSION_linux-intel-acrn-sos = "5.4%"
+PREFERRED_VERSION_linux-intel-acrn-sos = "5.10%"
 ```

 To switch to acrn-kernel-sos, in 'local.conf' replace with the following lines: